 “My dad used to call his father ‘old Mr Clarke’.
 When I was working at the ABC and John was wandering around, I’d say 'oh look!
 It’s old Mr Clarke, how are you?’.
 Making John Clarke laugh was always a thrill.”

-Profile written by Gabe McDonnell; published on 21 June 2019
+Profile written by Gabe McDonnell; Updated on 19 September 2019